 6. Keep a car servicing record

-This way you’ll have a record of servicing, which might add value to your car when you sell it.
-And if you switch mechanics, you’ll be able to provide them with its service history.
-This saves them time (and you money) trying to diagnose any issues that arise.
+This comprehensive record will not only instill trust in future buyers, but help if you switch mechanics.
+You’ll be able to provide them with not only its service history but exactly what was done each time.
+This saves them time (and your money) trying to diagnose any issues that arise.

 Remember mechanics are human too, which means they sometimes make mistakes and can misdiagnose your car’s problems.
 It may not be a question of ‘is my mechanic ripping me off?’ but an easy answer that unfortunately this time he or she tripped up.